sebadob/hiqlite/README.md

 #### StatefulSet

-The last one for testing (leaving Ingress out for this simple example) will create a StatefulSet, a load balanced Service you could access via a `NodePort` for accessing the dashboard, and a headless Service to the nodes can create direct connections to each other.
+The last one for testing (leaving Ingress out for this simple example) will create a StatefulSet, a load balanced Service you could access via a `NodePort` to reach the dashboard, and a headless Service to the nodes can create direct connections to each other.
 Create an `sts.yaml`:

 ```yaml